By: Jon Stiffler, PTA, Sport Center Manager

 - Nerve Entrapment

 It is important to determine the source and severity of your elbow pain so that it does not create further complications with other areas of your body.
 Ignoring an elbow injury for too long could lead to other muscles trying to compensate for the limited mobility, leading to shoulder pains or down to your wrists and thumb joints.
+To learn about other conditions that can cause elbow pain, please watch this Elbow Pain Video.

 When Should I See An Orthopedic Doctor for My Elbow Pain?

-If you are experiencing any of the following 5 symptoms, you should have an orthopedic consultation:
+The quick answer is if you are experiencing any of the following 5 symptoms, you should have an orthopedic consultation:

 - Clicking or popping in the elbow joint